 When an individual chooses recovery, the proper diagnosis of any underlying psychological conditions can greatly increase the chances of long-term success.

 The first step in any recovery program begins with detoxification.When an individual’s body and mind are addicted to any substance, including marijuana, there is a period of time after the introduction of the substance has ceased during which the mind and body will rebel.
 This is known as withdrawal.
 Withdrawal symptoms vary by the type of substance used.How long withdrawal symptoms last depend on the frequency of drug use and the severity of addiction.

 - Inability to sleep

-It is possible to recover from marijuana addiction and learn better, healthier ways to enjoy one’s future.
+It is possible to recover from marijuana addiction.Please contact us at The Canyon and you will learn better, healthier ways to enjoy your life.

 https://www.psychologytoday.com/blog/saving-normal/201609/the-lobby-against-medical-marijuana The Lobby Against Medical Marijuana.
 Frances, Allen.
 September 13th, 2016.